Reporting Fraud to the Programme

 The term fraud is commonly used to describe a wide range of misconducts including theft, corruption, embezzlement, bribery, forgery, misrepresentation, collusion, money laundering and concealment of material facts.
 It often involves the use of deception to make a personal gain for oneself, a connected person or a third party, or a loss for another – intention is the key element that distinguishes fraud from irregularity.
 Fraud does not just have a potential financial impact, but it can cause damage to the reputation of an organisation responsible for managing funds effectively and efficiently.
 This is of particular importance for a public organisation responsible for the management of EU funds.
 Corruption is the abuse of power for private gain.
 Conflict of interests exists where the impartial and objective exercise of the official functions of a person are compromised for reasons involving family, emotional life, political or national affinity, economic interest or any other shared interest with e.g. an applicant for or a recipient of EU funds.

-Within the MA, overall responsibility for managing the risk of fraud and corruption has been delegated to Vince Muspratt, Acting Assistant Director - Economic Development and Strategy, who has the responsibility for
+Within the MA, overall responsibility for managing the risk of fraud and corruption has been delegated to Vince Muspratt, Assistant Director – Growth and Development, who has the responsibility for:

 - Undertaking a regular review, with the help of a risk assessment team, of the fraud risk;